-The Company is an intermediate holding company and is financed by \$39,500,000 of external term loans.
-The Company's forecast cash outflow over the next 12 months relates to the payment of interest on its external debt to meet its liabilities as they fall due for that period.
+The Company's forecast cash outflow over the going concern assessment period relates to the payment of interest on its external debt to meet its liabilities as they fall due for that period.
 The external borrowings are guaranteed by the ultimate parent undertaking, Tata Chemicals Limited.
 Taking account of reasonably possible downsides, the company will have sufficient funds, through funding from its ultimate parent company, Tata Chemicals Limited, to meet its liabilities as they fall due over the going concern period.